Academic-Paper-Codes/iModel-and-Secure-AI-Model-Management/README.md

 - a.properties: Elliptic curve parameter file.

+- iModel.java: Class defining $\mathsf{iModel}$ and its algorithms.

-- Full_iModel.java: Class defining Full-$\mathsf{iModel}$ and its algorithms.
+- Full_iModel.java: Class inherited from Class `iModel`, defining Full-$\mathsf{iModel}$ and its algorithms.

+- Semi_iModel.java: Class inherited from Class `iModel`, defining Semi-$\mathsf{iModel}$ and its algorithms.

+- PublicAlgorithm: Definition of some public algorithm methods.

 - Paillier.java: An open-source implementation of the Paillier homomorphic encryption algorithm.

-- Semi_iModel.java: Class defining Semi-$\mathsf{iModel}$ and its algorithms.

 ## Runtime Environment

-We conducted experiments locally on a 64-bit laptop running on a Windows 10 system with 8GB of memory, and the processor is Intel® Core™ i5-8250U CPU @ 1.60GHz 1.80 GHz.
+We conducted experiments locally on a 64-bit laptop running on a Windows 11 system with 32GB of memory, and the processor is Intel® Core™ Ultra 5 225H (1.70GHz) CPU.
 We used Java with JDK-14 and relied on version 2.0.0 of the JPBC library, which can be downloaded and installed from [http://gas.dia.unisa.it/projects/jpbc/download.html]().

 ## Detailed Function Introduction